NayeemNishaat/forkify/README.md

 # Features
 - Users can search recipe
+- Users can view recipe from search list or from bookmark list
 - Users can bookmark recipe
 - Users can upload his/her own recipe
 - Users can update servings for a recipe